severin-richner/Zoom-Joiner/README.md

 	> pip install pywin32 keyboard

-3)	make sure your standart Browser has pop-ups enabled (for opening Zoom via link)
+3)	make sure your standard Browser has pop-ups enabled (for opening Zoom via link)

 	(should work fine with: Chrome, Brave, Edge)